zulker0010/zulker0010/README.md

 Hello 👋

 I am an information systems and finance major, minoring in mathematics.
 I am also a self taught UX designer and programmer.
-Interested in: Data engineering, analytics, ETL pipelines and UX
+Interested in: data engineering, analytics, ETL pipelines and UX

 🔭 I’m currently working on traffic flow modelling and analysis using python libraries such as  pandas, numpy, matplotlit and seaborn
 - 🌱 I’m currently learning pandas, numpy and matplotlitb